This post is extracted from the new The Rapier, Part 3: Developing Skills Workbook.

 If you don't already have parts one and two, you can buy all three volumes at a healthy discount from Fallen Rook Press.

-This post has been all about the theory of practice… if you’ve enjoyed this post but rapier isn’t your thing, you might find the Theory and Practice of Historical Martial Arts interesting.
-You can get a free sample by signing up to my mailing list below.
+This post has been all about the theory of practice… if you've enjoyed this post but rapier isn't your thing, you might find the Theory and Practice of Historical Martial Arts interesting, or indeed the next post in this series: how to train with a rapier or anything else, part two.

 Get your free 70-page sample here!